kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0034 Fuel venting and exhaust emission requirements for turbine engine powered airplanes.md

 \(4\) Other flights the Administrator determines, after consultation with the Administrator of the EPA, to be for short durations at infrequent intervals.
 A request for such a determination shall be made before the flight takes place.

 \(b\) *Exemptions for very low production engine models.* The emissions standards of this part do not apply to engines of very low production after the date of applicability.
 For the purpose of this part, “very low production” is limited to a maximum total production for United States civil aviation applications of no more than 200 units covered by the same type certificate after January 1, 1984.
 Engines manufactured under this provision must be reported to the FAA by serial number on or before the date of manufacture and exemptions granted under this provision are not transferable to any other engine.
-This exemption is limited to the requirements of §34.21 only.
+This exemption is limited to the requirements of [[Volume 1/C Aircraft/0034 Fuel venting and exhaust emission requirements for turbine engine powered airplanes.md#§34.21   Standards for exhaust emissions.|§34.21]] only.

-\(c\) *Exemptions for new engines in other categories.* The emissions standards of this part do not apply to engines for which the Administrator determines, with the concurrence of the Administrator of the EPA, that application of any standard under §34.21 is not justified, based upon consideration of—
+\(c\) *Exemptions for new engines in other categories.* The emissions standards of this part do not apply to engines for which the Administrator determines, with the concurrence of the Administrator of the EPA, that application of any standard under [[Volume 1/C Aircraft/0034 Fuel venting and exhaust emission requirements for turbine engine powered airplanes.md#§34.21   Standards for exhaust emissions.|§34.21]] is not justified, based upon consideration of—

 \(1\) Adverse economic impact on the manufacturer;